xbeat/Machine-Learning/README.md

 Introduction to Bitwise Operations in OpenCV

 Bitwise operations are fundamental tools in image processing and computer vision.
 In OpenCV, these operations allow us to manipulate individual bits of an image, enabling tasks such as masking, feature extraction, and image composition.
 This slideshow will explore how to master bitwise operations using OpenCV and Python.

+## Default Aggregation in Pandas Pivot Tables

+Default Aggregation in Pandas Pivot Tables

+The default aggregation function in pd.pivot\_table() is numpy's mean function.
+This behavior calculates the average of all values when multiple entries exist for the same combination of index and column values in the pivot table operation.

 ## Matrix Operations in Python